folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 Orders contain a list of titles or packages (physical or electronic) being ordered by your library from a vendor.

 In FOLIO, you can create either [one-time orders](#creating-a-one-time-order) or [ongoing orders](#creating-an-ongoing-order).
 One-time orders should be used for items fulfilled within the year, like monographs.
 Ongoing orders generally span multiple years, and you usually pay as you receive each item.
-You would want to create an ongoing order for a magazine subscription, for example.
+You would want to create an ongoing order for a journal subscription, for example.

 Once you create an order, you need to [add at least one order line to the order](#adding-an-order-line-to-an-order) so the [order can be opened](#opening-an-order) and the acquisitions process can begin.
+You can also initiate order creation from the Inventory app by searching for an instance and clicking [Inventory > Actions > Create new order]({{< ref "/inventory.md#creating-a-new-order" >}}) for more information.

 ### Creating a one-time order